The Best Ways to Treat Seasonal Allergies Without Medication

 Home Allergy Mitigation Strategies

-• Launder clothes, towels, and sheets frequently, especially pillowcases (I know - I’m sorry.
-I do so much laundry I swear a person lives in this house that I don’t know about.)
+• Launder clothes, towels, and sheets frequently, especially pillowcases.
+(I know—I’m sorry.
+I do so much laundry that I swear a person lives in this house I don’t know about.)

-• Vacuum and sweep often
+• Vacuum and sweep often.

 • The same goes for the car.
 Keep the windows shut and use the AC as much as you can.

-• Be sure to stay on top of filter maintenance for your air purifiers and air conditioning units - clean or change them per manufacturer recommendations
+• Be sure to stay on top of filter maintenance for your air purifiers and air conditioning units - clean or change them per manufacturer recommendations.

-• Consider sunglasses for a bit of eye protection when outside
+• Consider sunglasses for a bit of eye protection when outside.

-• Consider masks if your child is very sensitive
+• Consider masks if your child is very sensitive.

 In addition to the list above, here are some other things you can do:

-• Remove carpets and stick with hardwood or similar floors when possible
+• Remove carpets and stick with hardwood or similar floors when possible.

-• Vacuum and shampoo carpets that can’t be removed
+• Vacuum and shampoo carpets that can’t be removed.

-• Use HEPA filters in vacuums
+• Use HEPA filters in vacuums.

-• Consider dust-mite covers for bedroom pillows or mattresses
+• Consider dust-mite covers for bedroom pillows or mattresses.

-• Keep pets out of the bedrooms
+• Keep pets out of the bedrooms.

 • Dust often.
 I know - yuck.

-• Keep the house dry and cool if possible
+• Keep the house dry and cool if possible.

-• Use bathroom fans and vents when showering
+• Use bathroom fans and vents when showering.

 • Keep the kitchen tidy and avoid crumbs to avoid insects (good luck if you have small kids…)

-That being said, typically once a child starts to suffer from allergic rhinitis, the cat is out of the bag and some drug treatment may be needed in addition to your non-drug plan of action.
+That being said, typically, once a child starts to suffer from allergic rhinitis, the cat is out of the bag, and some drug treatment may be needed in addition to your non-drug plan of action.

-Best of luck, hay fever warriors!
+Best of luck, allergy warriors!

 The following references were used to compile this information: